-Your customers can manage their own subscriptions in a subscription management portal.
-They receive a link to this portal in the payment confirmation email.
+Your customers can manage their subscriptions in your customer portal.
+They receive a link to your portal in the payment confirmation email.
 You can find the link to your portal in your Account, allowing you to send it to them when they need it or to place it on your website.

-A customer gets access to the subscription management portal by filling in their email address.
+A customer can access your customer portal by filling in their email address.
 They will then receive an email with a link that provides access to the portal for 20 minutes.

 You can view your subscription customers on the Subscriptions page.
 This is where you see the fields they filled in when they signed up, which plan they signed up to, when they signed up and so on.
 To manage their subscriptions, you click Manage subscription.
 This will take you to the subscription in the Stripe dashboard, where you can change the subscription if needed.